TheVirtualMachine/StyleGuides/README.md

 # StyleGuides
-Style guides for the languages I use.
+Style guides for the languages I use, done in LaTeX.